boostercloud/booster/docs/chapters/04_features.md

 In that way, you can use different authentication providers, like Auth0, Firebase, Cognito, or create your own, without the need of a specific rocket implementation.

-Note:
-  > The JWT authorization mode does not make use of the signUpMethods |> and signUpConfirmation attributes of your roles configuration.
-This > configuration depends on the authentication server you use.
+> [!NOTE] The JWT authorization mode does not make use of the `signUpMethods` and `signUpConfirmation` attributes of your roles configuration.
+This configuration depends on the authentication server you use.

 ### JWT Configuration